fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

   - web
   - development
   - cheatsheet
-draft: false
 ---
 I’m no Ruby engineer however even as a front-end developer I’m sometimes called upon to work on [Rails](https://rubyonrails.org/) applications that require me to know my way around.
 Here are my notes and reminders.
 ---

 This is not intended to be an authoritative guide but merely my notes from various lessons.
 It’s also a work-in-progress and a living, changing document.